 Any additional requirements Fannie Mae imposes may apply to a particular seller/servicer, a defined group or type of seller/servicer, or all sellers/servicers.
 A seller/servicer’s failure to comply with any additional requirements may result in Fannie Mae declaring a breach of the Lender Contract.

-Recourse Obligation: Fannie Mae may permit a seller/servicer to take on credit recourse obligations, provided the seller/servicer meets additional requirements imposed by Fannie Mae on the seller/servicer.
-Fannie Mae will assess the financial strength of the seller/servicer to determine whether the seller/servicer can take on credit recourse obligations.
-If permitted, Fannie Mae will determine whether the seller/servicer must post collateral or provide other forms of risk reduction measures to secure the additional obligations.
+Fannie Mae may permit a seller/servicer to take on credit recourse obligations, provided the seller/servicer meets certain requirements.
+Fannie Mae will assess the financial strength of the seller/servicer to determine whether the seller/servicer can take on credit recourse obligations and, if permitted, whether the seller/servicer must post collateral or provide other forms of risk reduction measures to secure the additional obligations.

 Business Continuity Procedures